(Program note: Though terminal MA degrees may occasionally be awarded, the programs are designed with successful completion of the PhD as the goal.)

 These pathways are internal to the program and represent different curricular paths a student can follow to earn this degree.
 Pathway names do not appear in the Graduate School admissions application, and they will not appear on the transcript.

 Some of the preceding courses may be transferred if a student has taken the equivalent elsewhere.
 All other courses should be chosen in consultation with the student’s advisor.
-Of the remaining courses, at least two courses must be at the 700 level or above.
+Of the remaining courses, at least two courses must be numbered 700 or above.

-One credit of COM ARTS 905 Rhetoric Colloquium must be taken each semester.
+One credit of COM ARTS 905 Rhetoric Colloquium must be completed each semester.

 Graduate School Policies